 If you've always considered yourself a little bit of a "science geek," you may want to consider becoming a biochemist or biophysicist.
-Not only are these types of positions key to developing further knowledge about living organisms, they're also growing like crazy.
-The Bureau of Labor Statistics expects these fields to grow by 37.42 percent between 2008 and 2018, making now the perfect time to enter the field.
+Not only are these types of positions key to developing further knowledge about living organisms, they're also poised for modest growth.
+The Bureau of Labor Statistics expects these fields to grow by 5.0 percent between 2020 and 2030.

 Biological scientists do really interesting work investigating living organisms and studying how chemical compositions and physical properties effect living cells.
 Biochemists specifically look at the chemical composition of living cells and how chemical reactions take place during metabolism, reproduction and growth.
 Biophysicists look at the principles of physics and study how these principles affect living organisms.
 Most biological scientists are involved in research that helps expand the available knowledge base in the hopes that new knowledge will enable the development of products or processes that will enhance life.